Goettcke/dspipe_web/project/README.md

 # Project Description Jonatan / DM874 Fall 2020

 ## Project
 In this project a minimalistic website will be created to try out some of the implementations of the ds_pipe package developed during my PhD.
-The package includes algorithhms and datasets from the semi-supervised learning and imbalanced classification fields.
+The package includes algorithms and datasets from the semi-supervised learning and imbalanced classification fields.

 ## User
 **A user can**: